John 16:16-24 – Sadness and joy

 I decided the best thing would be to migrate the material to ‘Journeys of Heart and Mind’ (JHM), and I began that task a while ago.
 But it quickly became clear this was not the best idea because the convenience and flow of the old site was getting lost as I merged the posts into JHM.

-Instead, I now intend to keep the original website going while I complete it and update it, but every time I post a new item there I’ll cross-post here to JHM as well.
-That will give my readers the opportunity to see each post as an individual article, but also use the original CTG site as a reading guide should they wish to do so.
+Instead, I’ve migrated the index to JHM and adjusted the links on the old site so everything can be browsed from the new index.
+That gives readers the opportunity to see each post as an individual article, but also use all existing articles as a reading guide should they wish to do so.
 I think it’s the best of both worlds.

-It will take me a little while to get this organised and running smoothly, so please bear with me.
-But right now you can read the most recent posts here on JHM and all the older ones on CTG.
-I urge you to try it for yourself, try to read a little bit each day.
+It took a long time to get this organised and running smoothly, but it’s all running smoothly now.
+I urge you to try it for yourself, read a little bit each day.
 Don’t rely on my ideas expressed on CTG, they are intended to get you thinking about it for yourself.
 And most important of all – wait for the Holy Spirit to guide you personally as you read.
-When you have useful thoughts or insights, leave them as comments to encourage others.
+Whenever you have useful thoughts or insights, leave them as comments to encourage others.

 Here’s a recent post in the series, use the ‘< Previous | Index | Next >’ links in that article to see the rest.